 Students will need to see each other’s case study timelines.
 Choose the suggested activity that will work for your learners:

-- Station rotation: Do the activity over two class periods, having students rotate among the stations and complete all three case studies in their original groups.
+- Station rotation: Do the activity over two class periods, having students rotate among the stations and complete all case studies in their original groups.

 1. Discussing the case study